stefaandesmet2003/ArduinoProjects/DCC/README.md

 -> XPNET side : atmega uart1
 works with JMRI connected to the softSerial
 JMRI doesn't accept ACK for every command => parseCommand function updated to only ack requests that don't generate a command station response!
-rs485c - xpc : adapted to message bytes for other slots are discarded by the ISR, i.e. never make it to the RxBuffer = less work for xpc_Run() tested :
+rs485c - xpc : adapted so message bytes for other slots are discarded by the ISR, i.e. never make it to the RxBuffer = less work for xpc_Run()
+## tested
 - see CommandStationXPNET

 ## stability